-VCS cluster between physical and virtual machines for DR
+VCS GCO (global cluster option) between physical and virtual machines for DR

 In this configuration for DR, either the physical or the virtual machine can be configured as the Primary site and the other as the DR site.
 Thus, in case of a disaster, the Primary site fails over to the DR site to restore accessibility and uninterrupted operations.
+VCS GCO can be configured between the physical VCS cluster and the VCS cluster running in virtual machines.